 You may need to try several different brands and even sizes to find the right fit.
 Consider purchasing the smallest packs of a few different brands so you can try them out.
-If you friends with a lot of other parents you could also get together for a diaper swap!
+If you are friends with a lot of other parents you could also get together for a diaper swap!

 Here are some tips to help you find what you are looking for.

-Making sure you get the right size
+Make sure you get the right size

 Just like baby clothes, sizing tends to vary between brands.
 Be sure to look at the sizing guide on the diaper packaging.
 These usually list a weight range, which is a good starting point – though you may need to adjust the size based on your baby’s individual shape.

 - Size 3: 16-28 lbs

 - Size 4: 22-37 lbs